Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 The cleaning procedure involves scraping, sanding, and checking your work by fitting the old brake pad, not the new one, because the rust and crap will contaminate it.
 When checking, the pad should move freely across the rail.
 If so, go ahead and add some copper grease.
 You’ll find links to the tools and consumables I use here on the Brake repair tools page.

 Some brake pad carriers will also employ brake pad retaining clips.
-These guys are important, they keep the pad in place, and just off the rotor, help reduce brake noise, extends pad life, and keep them cooler.
+These guys are important; they keep the pad in place, and just off the rotor, help reduce brake noise, extend pad life, and keep them cooler.

 New pads don’t always come with replacement clips, and so old ones are often reused.
 As they age, unsurprisingly, they become bent out of shape, which can cause fitting issues.